Du4nG/SSG-2/content/posts/panacea/index.md

 \
 \

-While living at the Marine Life Institute, a young Dory accidentally strayed too far from her parents and was swept out into the open ocean by a strong current.
+ㅤ *While living at the Marine Life Institute, a young Dory accidentally strayed too far from her parents and was swept out into the open ocean by a strong current.
 As she drifted further away, her innate short-term memory loss made it incredibly difficult for her to remember where she came from or how to find her parents.
-Over the years, her memory limitations caused her to wander aimlessly and forget details about her past, which eventually led to her crossing paths with Marlin, finding Nemo.
+Over the years, her memory limitations caused her to wander aimlessly and forget details about her past, which eventually led to her crossing paths with Marlin, finding Nemo.*

 Huh,
 \